SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 ## DataSources Gems

 DataSource Gems (also referred to as Source/Target Gems) are Gems that you use to read/write your Datasets into DataFrames.
-The only major difference between a Source/Target Gem and a Transformation Gem is that a Source/Target Gem will have two `dialog` and two `apply` functions each for Source and Target respectively.
+There are certain differences between how you define a Source/Target Gem and a Transformation Gem.
+For example, a Source/Target Gem will have two `dialog` and two `apply` functions each for Source and Target respectively.
 Let's look at them with an example

 ````mdx-code-block
 <Tabs>